schuangs/Data-Structures-and-Algorithms/README.md

 ### myQueue
 Use `std::vector` would be much too easy.
 Instead, I use circular fundamental array to implement queue.

+### myBinaryTreeNode
+General binary tree node structure, with only copy and move constructors (no default constructor)

+### infix2postfix
+A function to convert an infix expression to postfix expression

+### myExpressionTree
+Expression Tree Implementation:
+Using `myBinaryTreeNode` template and use `std::string` to instantiate it In expression tree, leaf node contain operand strings and non-leaf node contain operators (in string).
+Expression public routines include three expression notation: *prefix*, *infix*, *postfix* By now, only support binary operators: +, -, *, /

+### myBST
+Binary search tree(BST) implementation, containing an inner node structure.

 ### myBubbleSort
 Bubble sort implementation.